-Tactics and strategies will be developed under the Carbon Offset Network from Second Nature.
+Tactics and strategies continue to be developed under the Offset Network framework from Second Nature.